DougReeder/enyo-animated/README.md

 [Cubic-Bezier design tool](http://cubic-bezier.com/)

+## Using

+1. Clone this repo to a directory in the lib directory of an Enyo app (beside layout).
+2. To source/package.js, add the line `"$lib/enyo-animated",`
+3. Add one or more of the controls to your app.

-## ToastBottomSlide
+## animated.ToastBottomSlide

 A straightforward toast, which moves like a CD tray.
 It is centered and by default it's as wide as the screen and tall enough to contain its children.
 Set a width or height in the style property.
+Default styling is white text on a dark background.

-## ToastBottomLeftCurve
+## animated.ToastBottomLeftCurve

 A corner toast, which moves as if mounted on a mechanical linkage, actuated by servo motors.
 By default, it's sized to contain its children.
 Set a width or height in its style property.
+Default styling is white text on a dark background.

 ## Unwritten widgets